-We have talked about using gears on an electric bike.
+We have talked about using gears on an electric bike in this article.
 Now let’s discuss specifically electric assistance levels and how to best use them.

 How to choose electric assist levels on an e-bike?
 For e-bikes with more than one electric assistance level, maintaining a steady riding pace is key.
 Use different electric assistance levels in combination with mechanical gears to maintain a steady pace and confront various terrain.

-For more information about these two types of e-bikes, take a look at this brief intro.
+Read also: For more information about these two types of e-bikes, take a look at this e-bike brief introduction article.

 What are electric assistance levels on an e-bike?